krullmizter/dog-breed-id-fastai/README.md

 ---
 ## Technical Specifications

 Begin by downloading the repo [GitHub](https://github.com/krullmizter/dog-breed-identification-fastai).
-If you don't have the dataset `.zip` file, download it from [Kaggle](https://www.kaggle.com/competitions/dog-breed-identification/data) (A free Kaggle account is needed.)
+If you don't have the dataset `.zip` file, download it from [Kaggle](https://www.kaggle.com/competitions/dog-breed-identification/data) (A free Kaggle account is needed).

 ### Local Development